-While no helmet will prevent all injuries, they’re far less likely to suffer a serious head injury if they’re wearing a properly fitted helmet with ASTM/SEI certification.
-Every helmet Troxel makes meets the current ASTM/SEI standard.
+While no helmet will prevent all injuries, they’re far less likely to suffer a serious head injury if they’re wearing a properly fitted helmet with ASTM/SEI-certification.
+Every helmet Troxel makes meets and exceeds the current ASTM equestrian helmet safety standard as verified by SEI.

 STEP 1: Measure